A student must have the following items in his or her portfolio:

 Students interested in summer term admission should contact the department prior to submitting an application.

 Students interested in applying for a graduate assistantship (GA) position in the Department of Public and Nonprofit Studies should submit a resume and cover letter (discussing research skills) to email@example.com.
-GA positions for Spring 2021 will be awarded in November 2020.
+GA positions for Fall 2021 will be awarded in March 2021.
 Additional GA opportunities can be found on the College of Graduate Studies website.